Distributed algorithms for fractional coloring: Introduction

 There are other similar complexity thresholds in distributed graph coloring.
-For instance, it was proved that $d$-dimensional grids can be colored with 4 colors in $O(\log^*n)$ rounds, while computing a 3-coloring in a 2-dimensional $n\times n$-grid takes $\Omega(n)$ rounds~\cite{BHKLOPRS17}.
-For (almost) vertex-transitive graphs like grids finding minimum fractional colorings is essentially equivalent to finding maximum independent sets, and simple local randomized algorithms approaching the optimal independent set in grids can be used to produce $(2+\epsilon)$-fractional colorings with small output (see for instance~\cite{CHV18}).
-In Section~\ref{sec:grid}, we will show that for any fixed $\eps > 0$ and $d\ge 1$, a fractional $(2+\eps)$-coloring of the $d$-dimensional grid of dimension $n\times \cdots \times n$ with output size of $O(\tfrac{6^d}{\eps}\log(\tfrac{6^d}{\eps} ))$ bits per vertex can be computed \emph{deterministically} in $O_{\eps,d}(\log^* n)$ rounds, while it can be easily observed that finding a $(2q\!:\! q)$-coloring takes $\Omega(n)$ rounds (even if $d=1$, i.e.\ when the graph is a path).
+For instance, it was proved that $D$-dimensional grids\footnote{We note that these results are proved for toroidal grids with a consistent orientation, while Theorem~\ref{thm:gridfrac} considers classical, non-oriented grids.} can be colored with 4 colors in $O(\log^*n)$ rounds, while computing a 3-coloring in a 2-dimensional $n\times n$-grid takes $\Omega(n)$ rounds~\cite{BHKLOPRS17} (see also \cite{HSW17} for related results).
+For (almost) vertex-transitive graphs like grids finding minimum fractional colorings is essentially equivalent to finding maximum independent sets, and simple local randomized algorithms approaching the optimal independent set in grids can be used to produce fractional $(2+\epsilon)$-colorings with small output (see for instance~\cite{CHV18}).
+In Section~\ref{sec:grid}, we will show that for any fixed $\eps > 0$ and $D\ge 1$, a fractional $(2+\eps)$-coloring of the $D$-dimensional grid $G(n,D)$ of dimension $n\times \cdots \times n$ with output size of $O(\tfrac{6^D}{\eps}\log(\tfrac{6^D}{\eps} ))$ bits per vertex can be computed \emph{deterministically} in $O_{\eps,D}(\log^* n)$ rounds, while it can be easily observed that finding a $(2q\!:\! q)$-coloring takes $\Omega(n)$ rounds (even if $D=1$, i.e., when the graph is a path).